f-okd/node-mongo-rest-boiletplate/README.md

 **/forgotPassword**

 ```
+// src\models\userModel.ts
 userSchema.methods.createPasswordResetToken = function () {
   //don't store in db as plaintext as if a bad actor gains db access they can use it to reset the user's password
+  // Doesn't need to be as cryptographically strong as the password encryption
   const resetToken = crypto.randomBytes(32).toString('hex');

   // use sha256 algo to encrypt resetToken and store as hex again